pufanyi/textbook/web/sqli.md

 SQL injection is a special case of a more broad category of attacks called code injections.

 As an example, consider a calculator website that accepts user input and calls `eval` in Python in the server backend to perform the calculation.
-For example, if a user types <code style="color: red">2+3</code> into the website, the server will run <code>eval('<span style="color: red">2+3</span>')</code> and return the result to the user.
+For example, if a user types <code style="color: red">2+3</code> into the website, the server will run <code>eval("<span style="color: red">2+3</span>")</code> and return the result to the user.

 If the web server is not careful about checking user input, an attacker could provide a malicious input like